CumulusNetworks/docs/content/cumulus-netq-48/Lifecycle-Management/Credential-Management.md

 ## Agent Configuration Profiles

-You can customize configuration profiles for NetQ agents running on switches.
+You can customize configuration profiles for NetQ Agents running on switches.
 When you create a configuration profile, you can adjust the following agent settings:

 - The VRF the NetQ agent uses to communicate with the NetQ server
 - Whether WJH is enabled or disabled